Ken Osmond, Eddie Haskell on ‘Leave It to Beaver,’ dies

 A revival series, “The New Leave It to Beaver,” came next, with Osmond reprising the role of Haskell alongside Dow and Mathers from 1983 to 1989.

-In the 80s also appeared in “Happy Days,” the series set in the “Leave It to Beaver” era, and the TV movie “High School USA.”
+In the 80s he also appeared in “Happy Days,” the series set in the “Leave It to Beaver” era, and the TV movie “High School USA.”

 In 2014 he co-authored the memoir “Eddie: The Life and Times of America’s Preeminent Bad Boy.”